DennisHeimbigner/netcdf-java/docs/src/site/pages/netcdfJava/gribfeaturecollections.md

 This tdm element tells the TDM to test every 15 minutes if the collection has changed, and to rewrite the indices and and send a trigger to the TDS when it has changed.
 GRIB specific configuration.
 Resulting Datasets:
 The above example generates a TwoD and Best dataset for the entire collection, a reference to the latest datset, as well as one dataset for each reference time in the collection, which become nested datasets in the catalog.
-These datasets are named by their index files, in the form <collection-name>.<referenceTime>.ncx3, eg GFS-Puerto_Rico-20141110-000000.ncx3
+These datasets are named by their extent files, in the form <collection-name>.<referenceTime>.ncx3, eg GFS-Puerto_Rico-20141110-000000.ncx3

 The simplified catalog is:
 ~~~